bunda3d/WeMet/README.md

 # WeMet
 A social networking and collaboration site for employees to meet on a company intranet.
 Take the awkwardness out of introducing teammates and sharing work assignments for the first time: already know a few icebreaker conversation starters about your colleagues for a warmer start to your professional endeavors.
+Share and notate important attachments for your projects, send informal Instant Messages about work to your teammates.